International Cinephile Society

 The International Cinephile Society is an online organization of professional film critics and journalists worldwide.
-Founded in 2003, it has obtained approximately 100 members—among them are Mike D'Angelo, Justin Chang (Los Angeles Times), and Stephanie Zacharek (Time).
+It was founded in 2003 and, as of February 2024, has approximately 170 members—among them are Mike D'Angelo, Justin Chang (Los Angeles Times), and Stephanie Zacharek (Time).

-Led by Cédric Succivalli, each year the organization honors the finest in American and international cinema.
+Led by Cédric Succivalli, each year the organization honors the finest in international cinema.
 Its nominations have been noted for being different from other awards' submissions, such as the Academy Awards.
 Their annual announcements have received coverage from Variety, IndieWire, and Screendaily.